RRSP Home Buyers' Plan

 The Home Buyers' Plan (HBP) allows you as a first-time home buyer to withdraw up to $35,000 from your RRSP to buy or build a qualifying home for yourself or a disabled relative.
 You may still be considered a first-time home buyer if you own a rental property or if you haven't owned a home recently.

 This is a temporary "loan" from your RRSP.
 You need to pay it back within 15 years or it will be added to your taxable income.
 You can make withdrawals from more than one RRSP as long as you are the plan owner.
-Canada Revenue Agency provides a very comprehensive document on the Home Buyers' Plan.
-You can download it now from their site.
+Canada Revenue Agency provides very comprehensive information on the Home Buyers' Plan.
+You can view their site now.